The Chicago School of Professional Psychology

-MFT/PCC Interns, with supervisor consultation, will learn to manage their client load to keep direct clinical service at 8 to 13 hours per week.
+MFT Interns, with supervisor consultation, will learn to manage their client load to keep direct clinical service at approximately 50% of their work time.
 Direct Service may include individual (adult, adolescent, or child), couple, family, or group therapy.
-Exact number of direct clinical service hours collected will vary throughout the year and with each trainee.

 Sample MFT Intern Schedule